EXTRAS FROM KATA'S BOOKS

 I was relieved when the squadrons finally approached me.
 The truth is I was frozen.
 I couldn’t move my body.
 I couldn’t come down not even with the help of the ropes.

 Elenore came to visit me in prison.
 I dragged myself from my bleak cell to see her.
 I was expecting bad news.
-I screwed up everything.
+I couldn't pay the fines, I screwed up everything.
 My life, my career, my friendships.
 My family is embarrassed because of me.

 Here, I am content.
 I move around slowly.
 I don’t talk much.